 - switch both very and the following word

-Let’s use the very (LOL) first sentence of this blog post as an example.
+Let’s use the very (forgive the pun) first sentence of the paragraph as an example.

 Blogging has become very competitive – Blogging has become extremely competitive.